wjakob/nanobind/docs/api_core.rst

    Raise a Python error of type ``type`` using the format string ``fmt`` interpreted by ``PyErr_FormatV``.

-   This newly created error is chained on top of an already existing error status that must be set before calling the function.
+   If a Python error state was already set prior to calling this method, then the new error is *chained* on top of the existing one.
+Otherwise, the function creates a new error without initializing its ``__cause__`` field.

 .. cpp:function:: void raise_from(python_error &e, handle type, const char * fmt, ...)